vivekschauhan/axway-open-docs/content/en/docs/central/connected_agent_common_reference/secure_config.md

     accessKeyValue: ww0********=
 ```

-* Create the secret resource using AXWAY Central CLI.
+* Create the secret resource using AXWAY Central CLI:

 ```shell
 axway central create -f ./secret.yaml
 ```

-## Referencing the secret in agent configuration
+## Referencing the secret in the agent configuration

-Agents configuration support referencing data keys in secret resource for their values in all string based configuration properties.
-When referencing secret the configuration property value must begin with "@Secret." followed by dot separated name of secret resource and the data key name.
+The agents' configurations support referencing data keys in secret resource for their values in all string-based configuration properties.
+When referencing secret, the configuration property value must begin with `@Secret.`, followed by a dot-separated name of the secret resource and the data key name:

-Below is an example of referencing secret data key in agent env configuration.

 ```shell
 ...